-This is a quick and Creamy Saffron Garbanzo Beans recipe great when craving a great nutritious casserole with a very different flavor kick!
+This is a quick and Creamy Saffron Garbanzo Bean stew recipe great when craving a great nutritious casserole with a very different flavor kick!

 Living in Milan made us realize how widely used is saffron in this region.
 It is a fundamental part of Lombardy’s staple dish: the saffron risotto.

 It is autumn, and we love eating seasonal ingredients.
 Why?
 To consume local produce, environmentalism, and of course, flavor.
 So we decided to have this for lunch given the great variety of mushrooms everywhere these days!

-For this vegan chickpea stew, we recommend using various mushrooms and cutting them into different shapes; it contributes to the complexity of the flavors and textures.
-This recipe, along with the super simple but tasty, traditional Italian Eggplant Stew, is by far or favorite vegetable stews.
+For this vegan chickpea stew recipe, we recommend using various mushrooms and cutting them into different shapes; it contributes to the complexity of the flavors and textures.
+This recipe, along with the super simple but tasty traditional Italian Eggplant Stew, is by far our favorite vegetable stews.